Covid-19

 Everyone can access universal short breaks, which are mainstream services that cater for disabled, non-disabled children and young people.
 Parents and carers can get a short breaks from their caring responsibilities by using these activities.

-Short breaks hours can be converted into direct payments.
+Short break hours can be converted into direct payments.

-Before receiving the direct payments, parent or carers will be taken through the process by waltham forest direct payments team.
-Further information about direct payments and how to use them is available at Waltham Forest's direct payments and personal budgets page.
+Before receiving the direct payments, parents or carers will be taken through the process by Waltham Forest direct payments team.
+Further information about direct payments and how to use them is available on Waltham Forest's direct payments and personal budgets page.

 London Borough of Waltham Forest